RishwanthJVK/Survivor/readme.md

 #  Survivor – 2-Player Shooting Game Built with Pygame (Python)

 **Survivor** is a fast-paced, local multiplayer shooting game inspired by the classic **Gun Mayhem**.
-Designed for two players sharing a single keyboard, the game challenges you to outshoot and outmaneuver your opponent in a series of chaotic battles.
+Designed for two players sharing a single keyboard, the game challenges you to outshoot your opponent in a series of chaotic battles.

  **Objective:** Knock out your opponent **5 times** before they do the same to you.
 The first player to reach 5 KOs wins the match!